-Use the Miscellaneous tab to specify the maximum Number of Undo for editing actions; choose the number of levels of editing Undo and the maximum number of layers a laser drill can span.
-(Exceeding this number will produce a Drill not Valid error message.)
+Use the Miscellaneous tab to:

+- Specify the maximum number of undo for editing actions - Choose the maximum number of layers a laser drill can span.
+(Exceeding this number will produce a Drill not Valid error message.) - Apply Drill Validation Check preventing invalid drills being added to the stackup.
+Unchecking this option will disable the Speedstack invalid drills check in order to support the Ormet[®] Z-Axis Interconnect technology